 Sautéed Eggplant and Tomatoes (melanzane a funghetto) is a quick side dish that’s simple to prepare and good for you.
 Can be served as a side, as part of an antipasto, as a topping for bread, or on top of pasta.

 Although the name of this dish contains “funghetto” which translates to “mushroom”, it actually means that when the eggplant is sauteed it has the texture of mushrooms.
-There are no mushrooms in this dish.
-I would have translated it to melanzane e pomodori which makes more sense.
-But, who am I to change it?

 You don’t need to peel the eggplant or salt it.
 Just slice off the ends then chop the eggplant into 1-inch cubes.
 It doesn’t really matter if they’re a little bigger, just cut them the size that you can fit them into your mouth.